retro16/acsi2stm/doc/hardware.md

   parallel port cables or serial port sockets.
 * You will have to power the STM32 separately (if you use USB, don't use a cable with data lines connected).
+* Reset is not strictly needed, but heavily recommended.
+You need to use the legacy firmware variant on boards without a reset line.

 Connecting the SD cards